Building-a-Support-Network-The-Importance-of-Community-in-Addiction-Recovery

 5. Dry house accommodation

 Depending on your plans and life circumstances, some clients who stay with us for addiction treatment move into a dry house, aka ‘third stage accommodation’, after they leave Broadway Lodge.
 Living in a dry house for a period of time (1 – 2 years on average), enables people new into their recovery to have a stepping stone to continue to focus on their recovery journey.
 Many dry house providers offer support which may be in the form of a group therapy session once a week for example.
 Living in dry house accommodation means you will be meeting others and living with people at a similar stage who can all offer support to one another.
 Payment is usually covered by housing benefit and some providers ask for an extra weekly top-up.
+You can find out more about what a dry house is here: Understanding Dry Houses and Their Role in Recovery.

 6. Engage in community activities